Diegoberamendi/Water-reservoir-Volume/readme.md

 ## 3.2 Code development

-The first section of the code clips the contour-lines shapefile not before declaring the variables `geomerged` and `geotype` as **global** this makes possible their usage outside the if block `if geometry_elements != 0:`.
+The first section of the code clips the contour-lines Shapefile and declares the variables `geomerged` and `geotype` as **global** making possible their usage outside the if block `if geometry_elements != 0:`.

 ```python